-One of the best things about these cookies is they’re made with quick oats, oat flour (ground up oats), and are naturally sweetened with coconut sugar.
-All around these cookies consist of healthier ingredients that are good for you and make indulging in them that much sweeter. ❤️
+One of the best things about these cookies is they’re made with quick oats and oat flour (ground up oats), and are naturally sweetened with coconut sugar.
+All around, you’ll find the ingredients to be pretty healthy, making indulging in them that much sweeter. ❤️

 What are Monster Cookies?

 I know you’re probably wondering, what makes them “monster” like.
-These kind of cookies consist of oatmeal, m&m’s, peanut butter, and chocolate chips.
+This kind of cookie consists of oatmeal, m&m’s, peanut butter, and chocolate chips.

-- Gently fold in m&m’s and chocolate chips.
-Then cover and chill dough in freezer for 10 minutes or refrigerate for 30+ minutes.
+(4) Fold in the chocolate – Gently fold in m&m’s and chocolate chips.
+Then cover with plastic wrap and chill the dough in the freezer for 10 minutes or refrigerate for 30 minutes.

-- Roll into dough balls and lay out on a pan lines with parchment paper.
+(5) Measure dough and bake!
+Roll into dough balls (about 2 tablespoons worth of dough per ball) and arrange on a pan lined with parchment paper.
 Lightly press down on dough balls to help spread.
-Bake for 9-10 minutes then let cool for 10 minutes before enjoying.
+Bake for 9 minutes then let cool for 10 minutes before enjoying.

-- Use quick oats over rolled oats: quick oats are easier for baking because they’re smaller pieces and form a better shape.
-You can also chop up regular rolled oats to replace.
+Use quick oats over rolled oats: quick oats are easier for baking because they’re smaller pieces and form a better shape.
+You can also chop up regular rolled oats to replace them.

-- Flour options: I used oat flour (ground up oats) because of the nutritional value.
-You can also swap for all-purpose flour as well.
+Flour options: I used oat flour because of its nutritional value.
+But you can also use a gluten-free flour blend too!